 Contributed by Claire from Stoked to Travel

 A great day trip from Brisbane and one the highlights of Australia’s East Coast, is the area of Currumbin, and specifically its renowned Wildlife Sanctuary.
-The drive is just under 100km from Brisbane, taking around an 1h15, with Currumbin lying just south of the heart of the Gold Coast.
+The drive is just under 100km from Brisbane with Currumbin lying just south of the heart of the Gold Coast.

 Currumbin Wildlife Sanctuary is an amazing destination to visit for up-close and personal experiences with dozens of species, most of which are endemic to Australia.
 The park is beautifully organised, with spacious enclosures for animals such as Tasmanian Devils, dingoes, wombats, echidnas, emus, red pandas and cassowaries, to name just a few.

 There are plenty of wallaby and kangaroo feeding opportunities, in fact, you’ll spot these creatures hopping all around the park.
 You can pay an extra fee for the opportunity to hold a koala and have your photo taken, as well as other encounters such as the capybara (the world’s largest rodent) or a troop of Cotton-top Tamarins.
 Make sure to also enjoy the early morning lorikeet feeding at the sanctuary entrance, it’s amazing to have these friendly, colourful birds coming to sit on you (or your head!)

 There’s also the Currumbin Wildlife Hospital, which is on-site.
 Glass fronted windows allow for guests to peek inside and see the daily goings-on of the wildlife hospital.
 You could see any animal coming in for treatment, from a koala with a broken arm to a poorly echidna!